The ultimate psychology reading list

 'The Road by Cormac McCarthy is an utterly profound piece of writing.
 He called it a ‘love letter’ to his son, and within the first few lines you realise this is forensic examination of the relationship between a boy and his father.'
 Carl Senior, October 2016

 Note that not all 'One on One' participants answer the 'One book / journal article' question, but they still have plenty of interest to say!
-Why not discover Michael Eysenck, Paul Stern, Jay Belsky, Clive Fletcher, Adrian Furnham, Roger Ingham, Richard Freeman, Pat Lindley, Chris Cullen, Maryon Tysoe, Michael J. Proulx, Fehmidah Munir, Stephen J. Ceci, Tom Dickins, Peter Venables, Sue Llewelyn, Willem Kuyken, Marcus Munafo, Kitrina Douglas, Susan Hallam and Til Wykes, Paul Dolan and Maureen McIntosh.
+Why not discover Michael Eysenck, Paul Stern, Jay Belsky, Clive Fletcher, Adrian Furnham, Roger Ingham, Richard Freeman, Pat Lindley, Chris Cullen, Maryon Tysoe, Michael J. Proulx, Fehmidah Munir, Stephen J. Ceci, Tom Dickins, Peter Venables, Sue Llewelyn, Willem Kuyken, Marcus Munafo, Kitrina Douglas, Susan Hallam and Til Wykes, Paul Dolan, Maureen McIntosh, Daisy Best, Martin Seager and Nicola Gale.

 We have now met over 100 psychologists for 'One on One', but who have we missed?
 E-mail the editor on [email protected] or tweet your suggestions @psychmag.